 4) Extra Food – Whenever you are outside have extra food in case you are delayed by bad weather, injuries, getting lost, or getting exhausted.
 The mountaineers of the 1930’s suggested a one-day supply of extra food.
 Extra food can boost morale, ward off hypothermia, and when things are bad give you much needed energy.
 In the winter leave the low carb food at home, that’s for another time and place.
 Options include energy bars, hard candy or chocolate.

 5) Extra Clothes – You need to have extra clothes to deal with a wide range of weather conditions.
-Remember in the backcountry “cotton kills”.
-Extra clothes are critical when the conditions get really bad or you have to spend an extra night on the mountain..
+A down vest and/or hard shell take up little in your pack, but can provide critical warmth when the conditions get really bad or you have to spend an extra night on the mountain.

 8) Pocket Knife Or Multi Purpose Tool – A knife will allow you to perform various tasks in the back country such as cutting bandages, removing splinters, punching holes in tarps, cutting rope, or making kindling.